 Before every season starts, I always scan the betting market to find the most popular win totals being bet by the public.
 It doesn’t matter whether it’s MLB, NFL or NCAAF — the goal is to find which totals are the “trendiest” in the eyes of public bettors, and fading those picks accordingly.
 We often follow a contrarian approach to betting individual games, and it works for futures/props as well.
-By aggregating public betting %’s from Bookmaker, BetOnline and William Hill US, we can find out which bets to fade this season.
+By aggregating public betting %’s, we can find out which bets to fade this season.

 First, let’s see how the most popular win total bets fared last season (>70% of bets across the three sportsbooks):

 In 2017, the most popular public win totals went just 1-6, so blindly fading those plays would have been very profitable.
 The Royals were the only team to cash for public bettors, winning 80 games and hitting over 75.5 wins.
 Public bettors liked both the Dodgers and Padres to go under their season win total in the NL West, but both went over.

 Now here’s a look at the most lopsided win total bets by the public in 2018:

 Los Angeles Dodgers Under 96 wins